attackevals/ael/Enterprise/scattered_spider/Resources/README.md

 ## Overview

-The Scattered Spider emulation leverages social engineering, adversary-in-the-middle (AiTM) attacks, and cloud-focused techniques to replicate the tactics of this cybercrime group.
+The Scattered Spider emulation leverages social engineering, adversary-in-the-middle (AiTM) attacks, and cloud-focused techniques to emulate the behaviors of this cybercrime group.
 All components are provided as source code and must be built before use.

 ## Directory Structure